malnjayz/malnjayz/README.md

 # Hi!
-I'm Lucien!
+I'm Lucien! 👋
-I am a 20yo who almost completed his apprenticeship as a professional IT-Guy.
-I work on my projects out of interest in the broad field of Information Technology.
+I am a 21yo professional IT-Guy.

 I like to deploy my applications using docker-compose in order to provide an easy setup and configuration.